 To extract features from raw signals, time-domain, frequency-domain, and time-frequency domain analysis are commonly adopted.
-For analyzing non-stationary signals, such as the vibrations of REBs, time-frequency analysis has been found to be the most efficient technique due to its ability to characterize transient signals over time and frequency domains simultaneously \cite{feng2013recent}.
-The well-known time–frequency distributions for extracting bearing features include short-time Fourier transform \cite{gao2015feature}, wavelets \cite{yan2014wavelets}, Wigner-Ville distribution \cite{meng1991rotating}, and Hilbert-Huang transform (HHT) \cite{soualhi2015bearing}.
-The short-time Fourier transform is limited by its time-frequency resolution capability; for instant, the low frequencies are difficult to identify with short windows.
-Wavelets and the Winger-Ville distribution provide a richer picture than short-time Fourier transform; however, their effectiveness depends on estimating the Hurst parameter and the quality of the analyzed signal, respectively.
-In \cite{peng2005comparison} and \cite{li2009hilbert}, HHT shows better computational efficiency and resolution over other time-frequency analyses.
-The HHT uses the techniques of empirical mode decomposition (EMD) and Hilbert transform (HT) to decompose the original vibration signal into a number of intrinsic mode functions (IMFs) in various frequency scales.
-In each IMF, the frequency components are related to both the sampling frequency and the signal itself, thus demonstrating that HHT is a self-adaptive signal processing technique perfectly suited to non-stationary signals.
-Wu \textit{et al.} \cite{wu2018degradation} analyze the time-to-failure prognostics of REBs, which extracts ten statistical features using time and frequency analysis and eleven IMF features using HHT time-frequency analysis.
-The gear fault identification method proposed in Cheng \textit{et al.} \cite{cheng2013gear} is based on the HHT and the first six IMFs are selected as inputs for SOM neural networks for fault diagnosis.
-Due to the power of deep-learning methods in feature detection, this paper simply extracts one time-series health indicator using HHT method, namely degradation energy indicator (DEI), as the label for the purpose of model training.
+Among them, the time-frequency analysis has been found to be the most efficient due to its ability to characterize transient signals over time and frequency domains \cite{wang2019multi}.
+Well-known time-frequency techniques for extracting bearing features include short-time Fourier transform \cite{gao2015feature}, wavelets \cite{yan2014wavelets}, Wigner-Ville distribution \cite{meng1991rotating}, and Hilbert-Huang transform (HHT) \cite{soualhi2015bearing}.
+Implementation of the short-time Fourier transform is limited by its time-frequency resolution capability; for instance, low frequencies are difficult to identify with short windows.
+On the other hand, wavelets and the Winger-Ville distribution provide richer pictures than short-time Fourier transform; however, their effectiveness depend on estimating the Hurst parameter and the quality of the analyzed signal.
+HHT shows better computational efficiency and resolution over other time-frequency analysis. which uses the techniques of empirical mode decomposition (EMD) and Hilbert transform (HT) to decompose the original vibration signal into a number of intrinsic mode functions (IMFs) in various frequency scales.
+Frequency components of each IMF are related to both the sampling frequency and the signal itself, thus demonstrating that HHT is a self-adaptive signal processing technique perfectly suited to non-stationary signals.
+Wu \textit{et al.} \cite{wu2018degradation} analyzed the time-to-failure prognostics of REBs, which extracts ten statistical features using time and frequency analysis and eleven IMF features using HHT time-frequency analysis.
+The gear fault identification method proposed in \cite{cheng2013gear} is based on the HHT, and first six IMFs are selected as inputs for SOM neural networks for fault diagnosis.